HackYourFuture/post-grad-ed/checklist.md

 You need to have mastered all of these.
 You must be able to:

-- explain each concept clearly and concisely
+- Explain each concept clearly and concisely
-- write it out in code
+- Write it out in code (if this applies)
-- understand how each concept relates to another
+- Understand how each concept relates to another

 As long as you're not able to do so there's still work to be done!